AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/frontend/README.md

 The Clinical Decision Support (CDS) Authoring Tool is a web-based application aimed at simplifying the creation of production-ready CQL code.
 The project is based on "concept templates" (e.g. gender, HDL Cholesterol, etc.), which allow for additional clinical concepts to be included in the future.
 Concept modifiers are included to allow for more flexible definitions (e.g. most recent, value comparisons, etc.).

-The CDS Authoring Tool is part of the [CDS Connect](https://cds.ahrq.gov/cdsconnect) project, sponsored by the [Agency for Healthcare Research and Quality](https://www.ahrq.gov/) (AHRQ), and developed under contract with AHRQ by MITRE's [Health FFRDC](https://www.mitre.org/our-impact/rd-centers/health-ffrdc).
+The CDS Authoring Tool is part of the [CDS Connect](https://cds.ahrq.gov/cdsconnect) project, sponsored by the [Agency for Healthcare Research and Quality](https://www.ahrq.gov/) (AHRQ), and initially developed under contract with AHRQ by MITRE's [Health FFRDC](https://www.mitre.org/our-impact/rd-centers/health-ffrdc).

 ## Contributions